A PREGNANT LUPUS

 Pregnancy in the setting of systemic lupus erythematosus (SLE) is associated with a higher risk of complications compared to normal women.

 Pregnancy in SLE patients should be accurately planned.
-First of all, you need to assess disease severity
+First of all, you need to assess disease severity.

 Consider possible contraindications related to disease damage: severe renal failure, severe pulmonary fibrosis, cardiomiopathy, CVA, MI.
 In the event of severe damage, the main recommendation is for surrogacy/adoption/IVF with gestational carrier.